rocrill/Crilly-s-B-B/README.md

   * As a Frequent User, I want to be able to access the site easily from any device, even if I am on the go.
   * As a Frequent User, I want to follow the B&B on their social pages so I am aware of any updates/offers.

+### Structure

+The site has 4 pages:

+Home - Hero image of the exterior of the B&B. A brief 'about us' section outlining the history of the business, followed by a gallery of images of the B&B and local venues in the village of Maghera.

+Rooms -  The Rooms available and their prices, with additional links to the contact form/booking page.

+See and Do - Suggestions for activities in the area while staying at the B & B, links to more information on each activity.

+Contact page - Contains a contact form for customers to submit booking requests and questions to the company.
+This page also contains a map to the B&B and directions.

+### Wireframes

+tbc

+### Design

+Colour Scheme:
+Burgunsy, pink, white, black - image

+Typography:
+The Kaisei HarunoUmi font, taken from Google Fonts, is the main font used throughout the website with Sans Serif as the fallback font.
+It is clear, neat and appropriate for the homely feel that the site is aiming for.

+Imagery:
+The main image on the home page is a beautiful remote old fashioned country cottage, surrounded by nature.
+This aims to evoke feelings of calm.

 ------

 ## Features

+Existing

+To be Implemented in Future

 -